timeplus-io/docs/docs/proton-howto.md

 1. You need to specify the column names.
 Otherwise `SELECT *` will get 3 columns while there are 4 columns in the data stream.
 2. For security reasons, Proton only read files under `proton-data/user_files` folder.
 If you install proton via `proton install` command on Linux servers, the folder will be `/var/lib/proton/user_files`.
 If you don't install proton and run proton binary directly via `proton server start`, the folder will be `proton-data/user_files`
-3. We recommend to use `max_insert_threads=8` to use multiple threads to maxiumize the ingestion performance.
+3. We recommend to use `max_insert_threads=8` to use multiple threads to maximize the ingestion performance.
 If your file system has high IOPS, you can create the stream with `SETTINGS shards=3` and set a higher `max_insert_threads` value in the `INSERT` statement.

 :::